Hits keep coming for softball squads

 On Thursday, it was a 12-1 defeat for Gibault at the hands of Marissa.
 The Hawks again could only muster three total hits.
 Lauren Lanham doubled in the loss.

 Last Tuesday, Gibault picked up a 17-0 victory over Althoff.
 Chloe Lancaster doubled and drove in four runs in addition to picking up the pitching win.
-Lanham added a pair of hit and Molly Steibel scored four runs.
+Lanham added a pair of hits and Molly Steibel scored four runs.

-On Thursday, the Tigers lost 6-5 to Steeleville despite a standout effort from Addison Thompson.
+Last Thursday, the Tigers lost 6-5 to Steeleville despite a standout effort from Addison Thompson.
 She went 3-for-4 with three RBIs and struck out 12 in a complete game in the pitching circle.
+Dupo, which committed five errors in the loss, also got two hits each from Adrienne Latimer, Kaitlyn Robert and Keara Prater.

 Last Wednesday, Dupo made six errors in a 19-5 loss to Gillespie.
 Kylie Kloess went 3-for-3 with two RBIs.
 Latimer and Chloe Thornton added two hits apiece.